 Hours: April-September 8 am-7 pm daily.
 October-March 8 am-5 pm daily.

 Old Town Alexandria

-- King Street Mile: Ride the King Street Trolley, pop into various boutique shops, and perhaps grab an ice cream at Pop’s Old Fashion Ice Cream Shop!
+- King Street Mile: Ride the King Street Trolley, pop into various boutique shops, and perhaps grab an ice cream at Pop’s Old Fashioned Ice Cream Shop!

 - Go on a sightseeing cruise!
-The Potomac Riverboat Company launches from Alexandria and is a great way to see sights along the river like many monuments and perhaps cruise out to Mount Vernon!
+This tour launches from Alexandria and is a great way to see sights along the river like many monuments!

 - Check out Old Town Alexandria’s Historic Spots!
 Alexandria was home to many famous haunts of founding fathers like these: